apfeif12/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? line 53. you can tell because it attempts to console.log the name variable, which is from the outer function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? 'dan' will always be the same, but the number will change
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? newroll has access to the entire function, until a new function is created below

 ### Task 2c - Exit Ticket